-22. The importation of semen into the Islands otherwise than under licence from the C.A.V.O. is prohibited.

-23. Whoever contravenes this Part or any regulation or who obstructs the C.A.V.O. in carrying out his duties hereunder is guilty of an offence.

-PART V- Licensing of Dogs

-24. (1) Subject to this section, a person shall not keep a dog over the age of four months unless-

-- (a) that person is sixteen years of age or older; and - (b) he holds a dog licence for the dog.

-(2) A dog licence is personal to the person to whom the dog licence is issued and is not transferable.

-(3) A person who imports a dog into the Islands is not required to hold a dog licence in respect of that dog if -

-- (a) before the dog is imported the C.A.V.O. is satisfied that the dog will be exported from the Islands within the period of thirty days from the date of the importation; and - (b) the dog is exported from the Islands within that period.

-(4) A person to whom a licence under section 29 has been issued is not required to hold a licence for a dog under the age of four months which was born and is being kept at premises to which the licence relates.

-(5) A person is not required to obtain a licence for a dog which is being kept by a society established for the purpose of caring for animals.

-(6) Subject to subsections (3), (4) and (5), whoever keeps a dog contrary to subsection (1) is guilty of an offence and liable on summary conviction to a fine of five hundred dollars.
+- 24. (1) Subject to this section, a person shall not keep a dog over the age of four months unless- - (a) that person is sixteen years of age or older; and - (b) he holds a dog licence for the dog. - (2) A dog licence is personal to the person to whom the dog licence is issued and is not transferable. - (3) A person who imports a dog into the Islands is not required to hold a dog licence in respect of that dog if - - (a) before the dog is imported the C.A.V.O. is satisfied that the dog will be exported from the Islands within the period of thirty days from the date of the importation; and - (b) the dog is exported from the Islands within that period. - (4) A person to whom a licence under section 29 has been issued is not required to hold a licence for a dog under the age of four months which was born and is being kept at premises to which the licence relates. - (5) A person is not required to obtain a licence for a dog which is being kept by a society established for the purpose of caring for animals. - (6) Subject to subsections (3), (4) and (5), a person who keeps a dog contrary to subsection (1) commits offence and is liable on summary conviction to a fine of five hundred dollars.